Most Decatur city water homeowners don't need a water softener

 What Decatur Homeowners Actually Need

-Two-layer approach: whole-house filtration at the point of entry for industrial contaminants, plus reverse osmosis at the drinking tap for PFAS.
-Here's what works for each.
+Two-layer approach: whole-house filtration at point of entry for industrial contaminants, plus reverse osmosis at the drinking tap for PFAS.

 Layer 1 — Whole-House Filter for Industrial Contaminants